sumeetwd25/Spring-Boot-Student-Project/README.md

 A simple Java Spring Boot application that performs CRUD operations.

 ### How to run the application:
-Make sure you configure your application.properties with the appropriate database connection settings.
+Make sure you configure your 'application.properties' with the appropriate database connection settings.
 You can test the CRUD operations using tools like Postman.

 ### Configuration: